Mike's Hard Lemonade Co.

 Mike's Hard Lemonade Co. is an alcopop supplier based in Levittown, Pennsylvania.
 It is part of Badlands Beverage Brands, Inc. as of 2017.
-Founded in 1996 and brought to the US in 1999, Mike's Hard Lemonade Co. defined the $3.2 billion flavored malt beverage category with the introduction of its new-to-market Mike's Hard Lemonade.
+Founded in 1996 by Canadian businessman Anthony von Mandl under the brand name Mark Anthony.
+In 1999, the company began selling in the US market.
 Mike's partnered with the United Service Organizations in 2018, donating $250k.